Evo-F/arania-campaign-01/Homebrew/Bastions.md

 	- If one of your Lieutenants is leading the army, that Lieutenant cannot recruit more forces.
 	- Your bastion's army follows the rules described in the [[Armies and Similar Units]] page.
 ### Workshop
-Level: 5
+- Level: 5
-Prerequisite: None
+- Prerequisite: None
-Space: Roomy
+- Space: Roomy
-Hirelings: (0/3/5)
+- Hirelings: (0/3/5)
+- Unique: Yes

 **Passive**
 - The workshop comes equipped with (0/6/9) kinds of Artisan's Tools of your choice, selected from the below list: